 ADDING OR SUBTRACTING COOK TIME

-If the SENSOR function is too long or too short, you can increase or decrease the cook time by 10 seconds after display the remaining heating time.
+If the SENSOR function is too long or too short, you can increase or decrease the cook time by 10% after choosing the function.
 You can only increase or decrease cook time before cooking starts.